 Elephant Nature Park is also the most expensive option for visiting elephants in Chiang Mai, but that’s because they are the absolute best company in town.

 - Opening hours: every day from 7 AM – 5PM

 2) Enjoy the Cafe Scene

 Ok, we admit it – we’re suckers for a city with a great cafe scene.
 And in Thailand few places offer the kind of coffee-hopping joys that Chiang Mai does.

 Because we work online, we love a good cafe with tasty coffee, a comfortable setting, funky music and fast wifi.

 Our favourites were Good Morning Chiang Mai and Bird’s Nest Cafe, but you could spend weeks bouncing from place to place and never get sick of it.

-3) Ride The Mae Hong Son Loop
+3) Ride the Mae Hong Son Loop

 Ok, this isn’t exactly in Chiang Mai, but no trip to Northern Thailand would be complete without renting a scooter or motorbike and riding this incredible four-day loop.

-Starting from Chiang Mai, you complete a circuit, spending nights in Mae Sariang, Mae Hong Son and funky Pai, before returning back to the city.
+Starting from Chiang Mai, you complete a circuit, spending nights in Mae Sariang, Mae Hong Son and seeking out the beauty in Pai, before returning back to the city.